-Pence in Asia to counter North Korean Olympics charm offensive
+In Asia, Pence pressures North Korea ahead of Olympics

-Pence examined Japanese missile defense systems Wednesday before a scheduled meeting with Prime Minister Shinzo Abe as part of a trip meant to show "solidarity" among US allies in Asia.
+Pence viewed Japanese troops as they demonstrated a simulation of Japanese surface-to-air missile defense systems and took part in a briefing by Japan's defense minister before meeting with Prime Minister Shinzo Abe.

+"The United States is with you in this challenge," Pence told Abe as they began their talks.
+"And we will continue to stand shoulder to shoulder with the people of Japan, the people of South Korea, and our allies and partners across the region until we achieve the global objective of denuclearization of the Korean peninsula."

-He will also meet American troops who would be on the front lines of defending America if a crisis with North Korea erupted.
+On Thursday, Pence will visit American troops who would be on the front lines if a crisis with North Korea erupted.

-On Thursday Pence will travel to Seoul to meet with South Korean President Moon Jae-in before attending the opening of the PyeongChang Winter Olympics on Friday night.
+"The people of Japan can be assured: The full range of the armed forces of the United States will continue to be dedicated to the protection of Japan," Pence said, adding "all options are on the table" in combating the North Korean threat.

+By keeping the focus on North Korea's nuclear and missile threat and its human rights abuses, Pence is looking to deny Pyongyang a propaganda victory over its recent decision to participate in the 2018 Winter Olympics.
+Later in the week, Pence will meet with North Korean defectors to highlight the country's human rights abuses.

+"And we will continue to isolate North Korea until it abandons its nuclear and ballistic missile programs once and for all," Pence said.

+Officials traveling with Pence declined to offer specifics about the sanctions, citing concerns North Korea would use any details to skirt them.
+The new measures are expected to be rolled out before the conclusion of the Olympic games.
-The Vice President used a refueling stop at Joint Base Elmendorf-Richardson in Alaska to set the scene for a trip he said was intended to show American "resolve" in rallying the international community against the North Korean regime.

-"We're traveling to the Olympics to make sure that North Korea doesn't use the powerful symbolism and the backdrop of the Winter Olympics to paper over the truth about their regime," Pence told reporters after a briefing with top US military commanders on missile defense.
+The vice president used a refueling stop Monday at Joint Base Elmendorf-Richardson in Alaska to set the scene for a trip he said was intended to show American "resolve" in rallying the international community against the North Korean regime.
+Speaking to reporters after a briefing with top US military commanders on missile defense, he vowed not to allow North Korea to use "the powerful symbolism and the backdrop of the Winter Olympics to paper over the truth about their regime."

 But the F-22 fighter jet behind him projected an equally powerful dose of symbolism -- one of American military might ready to combat a North Korean nuclear threat that has dominated the Trump administration's first year in office.

+From Tokyo, Pence will visit Seoul for talks with South Korean President Moon Jae-in before traveling to Pyeongchang for the opening ceremony of the Olympic games.

+A meeting between Pence, Moon and Abe in Japan at the Olympics, Abe said, will further demonstrate the solidarity of the alliance between the US, South Korea and Japan in combating the North Korean threat.

-Even the US delegation attending the Games is meant to reinforce the message.
+Even the US delegation attending the Games is meant to reinforce the message of American resolve.
 Pence, along with his wife, Karen, will lead an American delegation that includes two top military commanders.

-He is also bringing Fred Warmbier, whose son Otto died soon after being released from North Korean captivity last year, as his special guest to the Olympics opening ceremony.
-Warmbier and his wife were among President Trump's guests at the State of the Union last month.
+He is also bringing Fred Warmbier, whose son Otto died soon after being released from North Korean captivity last year, as his personal guest to the Olympics opening ceremony.
+Warmbier and his wife were among Trump's guests at the State of the Union last month.

 Speculation of meeting

-The Games will place US officials in close proximity to their North Korea counterparts, leading to speculation of a possible meeting between Pence and members of the North Korean delegation in Pyeongchang.
+Speculation continues to build about a possible meeting between Pence and members of the North Korean delegation in Pyeongchang.

 Pence's aides would not confirm a meeting would take place, but pointedly did not deny some kind of interaction was being considered.

-The Vice President himself left the door open when asked about comments made earlier by Secretary of State Rex Tillerson, which fueled speculation that a meeting was in the works.
+The vice president himself left the door open as to whether he would meet North Korean officials at the Olympic games, fueling speculation that a meeting was in the works.

-"With regard to any interaction with the North Korean delegation, I have not requested a meeting, but we'll see what happens," he said.
-And when pressed, he doubled down.

 "Let me say President Trump has said he always believes in talking, but I haven't requested any meeting.
 But we'll see what happens," he said.